Hiking the Eglin Reservation

 Jr. Walton Pond

 Sundew, a mysterious and carnivorous plant.
-Keep your eyes open on the trail and you might see some.

 For more information about the Florida Trail Association and the FNST, visit the FTA website: Florida Trail Association